Chart Color Schemes

 Macquarie Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 51 projects potentially impacting this region.
-Notable initiatives include MCentral at Macquarie Park, redevelopment of Macquarie Centre, Macquarie Rise, and construction of Midtown Macquarie Park New Primary School.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 51 such projects that are expected to impact the area.
+Notable ones include MCentral at Macquarie Park, the redevelopment of Macquarie Centre, Macquarie Rise, and the construction of Midtown Macquarie Park New Primary School.
+The following list details those considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.